calvin-brizzi/squishy-block/readme.txt

 		       (Working title)
 		      A game in progress

+THIS IS A ARCHIVED VERSION WITH PIXEL-PERFECT COLLISION

 This is a small preview of what is to come.
 Nothing much happening yet, but you can easily see that collision detection works.